-We don't have a list of features for watchOS 4 – not even rumors yet – so let's move onto the next update: watchOS 3.2.
+We don't have a watchOS 4 features list at this time – not even rumors yet – so let's move onto the next update: watchOS 3.2 while we wait.

 watch 3.2 beta and watchOS 3.1 update

-- watchOS 3.2 beta's Theater Mode turns off raise to wake
+- Theater Mode (in Control Center) turns off raise to wake

 - Adds message effect replays and accessibility features

-Good news: everyone can download watchOS 3.1 right now.
-It's more of a bug-fixing update than anything else.
-However, it does have a few front-facing features to get excited about.
+watchOS 3.1 was more of a bug-fixing update than anything else.
+However, it did have a few front-facing features to get excited about.